mgood7123/PixelCrop-Zoomable/README.md

 the `Zoom Layer` helps with getting your zoom just right where more accuracy is needed

+a `Zoom Layer Tab` consists of a `Zoom View`

 just zoom in, then tap `Add Layer`

-a new zoom view will be created with the source set to the zoom preview of the previous layer
+a new `Zoom Layer Tab` will be created with the source set to the zoom preview of the previous layer

 the `Zoom Layer` also acts as a `History View` when used correctly